ABOUT THE ARTIST

+I handbuild vessels in stoneware clay using ancient techniques of pinching and coiling, embracing slow construction, minimalist tools and organic forms.
 Each work is unique.
-I handbuild vessels in stoneware clay using ancient techniques of pinching and coiling, embracing slow construction, minimalist tools and simple, organic forms.
-Surface designs are created through addition and subtraction of layers using slips, underglaze painting, carving and sgrafitto.
-I work instinctively and directly onto wet, dry and bisque-fired clay, without planning or sketches.
-All work is glazed and fired to stoneware temperatures to ensure they are both sculptural and robustly functional.
+Surface designs are created through addition and subtraction of layers using slips, underglaze, carving and sgrafitto.
+I work instinctively and directly onto wet, dry and bisque-fired clay.
+All work is glazed and fired to stoneware temperatures to ensure it is both sculptural and robustly functional.